Back to Incidents

 08:15 - Database connection pool exhaustion identified in MariaDB logs

-08:20 - MariaDB max_connections setting found reset to default value of 1000 (was 16000)
+08:20 - MariaDB max_connections setting found reset to default value of 1000 (previously 16000)

-08:25 - Database upgrade logs reviewed, configuration reset identified
+08:25 - Database upgrade logs reviewed, configuration reset identified as cause

 08:30 - max_connections restored to 16000, SDN controller service restarted